wilkelab/r4s_benchmark/README.md

 * `r4s_rates` contains inferred site-wise Rate4site rates.

 `natural_prot` contains results for the natural alignments from Spielman and Wilke (2013) and Meyer and Wilke (2015).
 The data we used can be found at [https://github.com/sjspielman/mammalian_gpcr_selection](https://github.com/sjspielman/mammalian_gpcr_selection) and [https://github.com/ausmeyer/hiv_structural_determinants](https://github.com/ausmeyer/hiv_structural_determinants), respectively.

-* `aln` contains HIV-1 and GPCR sequences used in our analysis
+* `aln` contains HIV-1 and GPCR protein sequences used in our analysis

-	+ `aligned_seqs` contains GPCR amino acid sequences we aligned.
+	+ `aligned_seqs` contains amino acid sequences we aligned.

 	+ `back_translated_aln` codon alignments that were translated back from amino acid alignments.